LarryByrd89/workday-scheduler-challenge5/README.md

 ## workday-scheduler-challenge5

+<br></br>

 ## Description
 This workday scheduler will allow customers to document upcoming daily events by the hour.
 It will be simple to keep track of appointments and tasks for those busy workdays using the color coded time slots.
 This site will show color coded time slots based on real time work hours.
-Customers will also be able to save their data
+Customers will also be able to save their data.

+## The Task

+Create a simple calendar application that allows a user to save events for each hour of the day by modifying starter code.
+This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.

 ##  Features :